Gallery Key

 thumbs_nelson-c-4

 Using my etching press, this is a monotype that I did based loosely on a scene from Zion National Park.
-A monotype is a one-of-a-kind oil-based ink print done on a flat surface, such as Plexiglas, the put through a press where dampened paper lifts the ink from the plate surface.
+A monotype is a one-of-a-kind oil-based ink print done on a flat surface, such as Plexiglas, then put through a press, where dampened paper lifts the ink from the plate surface.

 While I was being introduced to the southwest I did several sketches of Chaco Canyon in New Mexico.
 I returned home and painted this for an art course.
 It is still a favorite but I haven’t the patience or endurance to paint now.